open-education-hub/essentials-security/explaining-the-internet/index.md

 The main reason for this is **load balancing**.
 Github is accessed frequently and in order not to overload a single server, it uses multiple servers for a single domain.
 Obviously, each of them serve the same web page: `security.summer.schoo.github.io`.
-Github simply uses more machines to spread the workload.
+Github simply serves more machines to spread the workload.

 ## The Transport Layer